Nebraska Capitol Commission: Capital Commission, 1867 to 1869

-The 1919 Capitol Commission was Nebraska's first named “Capitol Commission.”
-From 1867 to 1869, Governor David Butler, Secretary of State Thomas P. Kennard, and Auditor John Gillespie served on a “Commission” that was responsible for locating and platting a seat of government to be named Lincoln, but contemporary legislative records and newspaper accounts only referred to the trio as the “Commissioners.”
+The 1919 Capitol Commission was Nebraska's first named “Capitol Commission”.
+From 1867 to 1869, Governor David Butler, Secretary of State Thomas P. Kennard, and Auditor John Gillespie served on a “Commission” that was responsible for locating and platting a seat of government to be named Lincoln, but contemporary legislative records and newspaper accounts only referred to the trio as the “Commissioners”.
 After said Commissioners completed their duties, Governor Butler became the de facto supervisor of the capitol building; a duty performed by subsequent governors until that “general supervision and control” was assigned to a newly created Nebraska Board of Public Lands and Buildings in 1877.
 This was the same board (consisting of the commissioner of public lands and buildings, the secretary of state, treasurer, and attorney general) that oversaw construction of the second state capitol beginning in 1879.

-In the 1880s, many surrounding states established “capitol commissions”—commissions that had the unique responsibility to oversee construction of their new capitol buildings, unlike the Board of Public Lands and Buildings that supervised all state buildings apart from the University of Nebraska.
+In the 1880s, many surrounding states established “capitol commissions” with specific responsibility for overseeing construction of their new capitol buildings, unlike Nebraska's Board of Public Lands and Buildings, which supervised all state buildings apart from the University of Nebraska.
 It was perhaps within this context that newspaper editor Charles H. Gere read a paper before the Nebraska State Historical Society on January 12, 1886.
-In "The Capital Question: Nebraska and the Location of the Seat of Government at Lincoln," Gere labeled Butler, Kennard, and Gillespie not as a “capitol commission” but more broadly, and rightly so, as the “Capital Commission.”
+In "The Capital Question: Nebraska and the Location of the Seat of Government at Lincoln", Gere labeled Butler, Kennard, and Gillespie not as a “capitol commission” but more broadly, and rightly so, as the “Capital Commission”.